-Mikayla and her husband Benjamin are the third generation of Trinity Creek Ranch, which her grandparents started in 1952.
+Mikayla Tabert and her husband Benjamin are the third generation of Trinity Creek Ranch in Red Lake Falls, Minnesota, which her grandparents started in 1952.
 They farm alongside her parents, David & Peggy Miller.
 Together, they have a cow-calf operation that consists of 150 beef cows along with a small feedlot.
 Their diverse grain operation includes raising corn, soybeans, wheat, peola (field peas grown with canola), alfalfa, turfgrass, cereal rye and sunflowers.
 They also sell forage and cover crop seed.

-Trinity Creek Ranch has been involved in hosting local wheat organization trials.
-The family believes cover crops improve soil health and profitability so they wanted additional help collecting data to prove the practice and track changes in the soil.
+The family believes cover crops improve soil health and profitability, so they joined Soil Health Partnership for additional help collecting data to prove the practice and track changes in the soil.
 They would like to see fellow farmers adopt conservation practices, so they plan to use their data and experience to encourage others to consider utilizing cover crops.

 Currently, they are considering testing 60-inch corn to increase interseeded cover crop growth and growing corn with interseeded cover crops for winter grazing that will not be harvested.
 They plan to continue to reduce the use of strip-till in order to become 100% no-till, expand their use of complex cover crops for grazing and to grow multiple crops together through polycrops and relay cropping.